josephmads/skid/README.md

 Users can sort both the USERS and IDEAS directories by the *Skill*, *Material*, or *Type of Work* that they are looking for.

+## Getting Started

+If you would like to test the live website visit [sk-id.info](http://sk-id.info):

+- You can create an account with a username, password, first name, and last name (It doesn't need to be your real name).
+- Fill out more profile detals.
+- Create an Idea.
+- Add Skills, Materials, or Types of Work that all users can add to their profiles or Ideas.

+If you would like to download or clone this project and try it with the Django development server:

+- Install requirements.txt in a virtual environment.
+- Create a file called `.env` in the project's base directory with the following two lines:

+    ```env
+    SECRET_KEY='<replace with a secret key>'
+    DEBUG='True'
+    ```

 ## TODO

 *This project is still in progress.
 I will continue to add the following features so that SKID can be as useful of a website as possible.*